ruuda/blog/posts/musium.md

 ## Chromecast and the metadata index

+A few years later,
-In 2017 I temporarily rented a furnished apartment, and it came with a multi-room Sonos system.
+I temporarily rented a furnished apartment, and it came with a multi-room Sonos system.
 Until then,
 at home I mostly listened to music from my PC.